DanySK/course-laboratory-of-software-systems/slides/content/04-build-automation/_index.md

 **Reason**: the build script executes when Gradle is invoked, and *configures* tasks and dependencies.
 <br>
-Only later, when a task is invoked, it is *actually executed*
+Only later, when a task is invoked, the block gets *actually executed*

 ---